Category: Education & Outreach

 Chelsea Chee, our Diversity and Inclusion Coordinator, was honored last week by the National Alliance for Partnerships in Equity (NAPE)with their 2018 Rising Star Award.
 She traveled to Washington, D.C. to receive this honor.
 This prestigious award honors a person at the beginning of their career who has demonstrated exemplary leadership traits promoting access, equity, and diversity in education and/or the workforce.

 How do we build a more prosperous future for New Mexico that is driven by the tremendous potential of an innovation and high tech economy?
 How can we ensure that all of our students have the Science, Technology, Engineering, and Mathematics (STEM) education and training to participate in the workforce of the future?
+These were the central questions for the Diversity Innovation Working Group (DIWG) that convened in Albuquerque in August 2017.

 This year was a year of firsts and lasts.
 Near the beginning of the year, we honored Dr. Michael Heagy and Dr. Jose Cerrato with our very first NM EPSCoR Mentoring Award.